ankrh/MCmatlab/README.md

 [s]
 Non-illuminated relaxation time to add to the end of the simulation to let temperature diffuse after the pulse train.

-`model.HS.Tinitial`
+`model.HS.T`
 [deg C]
-Initial temperature, can be scalar or 3D array of dimensions nx, ny, nz.
+(Functions both as an input and an output property) Initial and final temperature, can be scalar or 3D array of dimensions nx, ny, nz.

 `model.HS.plotTempLimits`
 [deg C]